 Access to the Andrew Falender Collection is granted by the Archivist or Director of Libraries.
 Appointments must be scheduled in advance.
 There may be some restrictions pertaining to this collection, particularly regarding the faculty and subject files.
 Issues of access will be addressed on a case by case basis.

 All copyrights to this collection belong to the New England Conservatory.

 Permission to publish materials from this collection is granted by the Director of Libraries.
-This collection should be cited as: Andrew Falender Collection, New England Conservatory Archives, Boston, MA.
+This collection should be cited as: Andrew Falender Collection in the Archives at New England Conservatory, Boston.